Easy Roasted Winter Squash and Sausage with Herbs

 - Preheat oven to 400F/200C and spray a flat glass or crockery baking dish with olive oil or non-stick spray.

-- I used a dish that was 9″ X 12″ because I was baking it in my toaster oven, but you could use one that was slightly larger.
+- I used a dish that was 9″ X 12″ because I was baking it in my toaster oven, but I recommend using a sheet pan for this dinner.

 - Cut squash in half if needed, and use a sharp spoon to scrape seeds and stringy insides from the squash.